-If you buy rock solid hard avocados and put them in the refrigerator they won’t ripen.
+If you buy rock-solid hard avocados and put them in the refrigerator they won’t ripen.
 I just take a few out at a time and place them on my counter.
-They ripen quick at room temperature.
+They ripen quickly at room temperature.
 As soon as we are running low on ripe avocados I just set a few out.

 I serve avocados with everything!
 It is the best side dish and filler for every meal.
 I jokingly say (though it is true) that avocados are my fast food.

-We have a local, grass fed, cattle farmer that we get our beef from.
-It is a great price and I can buy in bulk.
+We have a local, grass-fed, cattle farmer that we get our beef from.
+It is a great price and I can buy it in bulk.
 My sister and I usually spilt half of a cow and it is enough meat to fill the deep freezer.
 I love having a freezer full of healthy meats.

 Similar to the meat, we have a local dairy farmer.
 When I say local I mean right up the road!
 It is the best!
 I always thought it be fun to have a dairy cow, but having it right up the road is the next best thing, maybe even better.
 No work required and we still get fresh, local, raw milk.